Updated February 26th, 2020.

 Where to go next?

-Salta: Known for its typical colonial charm and surrounded by some of the most wonderful landscapes of South America, Salta la linda (the beautiful) is an absolute must for all backpackers who are travelling in South America.
+Salta, Argentina: Known for its typical colonial charm and surrounded by some of the most wonderful landscapes of South America, Salta la Linda (the beautiful) is an absolute must for all backpackers who are travelling in South America.
 Read more about Salta and its surroundings here.

 La Paz: Set at a staggering 3,600 metres above sea level, La Paz is likely to literally take your breath away.
 La Paz is colourful, chaotic and full of life, with its abstract markets and bustling squares.
 Read more about La Paz here.

 About the Writer: My name is Greg, I’m an Italian guy passionate for everything that flies.
-I graduated in 2011 and worked till 2013 in the informatics field, then I join a Panamanian wood working company for a different job and started traveling through Latin America.
+I graduated in 2011 and worked till 2013 in the informatics field, then I join a Panamanian woodworking company for a different job and started travelling through Latin America.
 In 2014 I started a new career in Argentina: I’m currently trying to be an airplane pilot!
 Read my blog (only in Italian) here!